Skip to main content

 Maximum number of decimal places (>=0) which are displayed or entered

-Note: Even if decimal places are not desired for the input or display, at least the number 0 has to be specified to allow for fractional input.
+Note: Even if decimal places are not desired for the input or display, at least the number 0 must be specified to allow for fractional input.

 The requirements apply for the following examples: